syaffers/cyber-talents-qualifiers-2017-write-ups/README.md

 but I know just the place to find original source images on the net:
 [TinEye](https://www.tineye.com/).

-Sorting by *Oldest* first returned a Flickr image by `ahmadmahmoudphotography`.
+Sorting by *Oldest* first returned a Flickr image by `ahmedmahmoudphotography`.
-So let's copy the post number, 5410375058, and paste it into the answer box.
+So let's copy the post number in the URL, 5410375058, and paste it into the answer box.
 Nope, not it.
 Damn.
 Okay, could it be the post number assigned in the HTML?
 No, the values change when I scroll onto different photos.

 After a few hours trying other challenges, I gave the description a second look and noticed that it mentions an address.
-At this point it clicked that it was mentioning a house address so I browse the album to find [this](https://goo.gl/xHRpCl) photo.
-And after putting in `11371` in the box, I finally got it.
+At this point it clicked that the problem mentioned looking for the address of the guy so I browse the album to find [this](https://goo.gl/xHRpCl) photo.
+And after putting in `11371` in the box, I finally got the flag.

 This has real-world implications as I've mentioned before: malicious people can find your original address if you're not careful through this method.
 Suffice to